The best espresso tampers are to baristas like what sneakers are to sneaker-heads.

 Flat vs Convex Base Tamper

-If you read my article on the top coffee grinders you would have discovered baristas get into all sorts of debates about what type of grinder is best.
+If you read any articles about coffee you would have discovered baristas get into all sorts of debates about what type of technique is best.

 Well let me introduce you to another fierce debate in the coffee making community - flat vs convex tamper bases.